silhouette of three performers on stage

 michael chekhov's psychological gesture a close up of an open book with writing on it

-Explore how you can use this gesture to explore the text.
-Take a line or a passage your character speaks from the text you’re working on.
 Use your gesture before you speak and see what it brings out, and how it connects you to the line.
 Maybe adjust your gesture slightly – make it bigger, smaller, change the shape of it a little.
-See how this affects your connection to the line.

 Conclusion

-You have now created your psychological gesture.
-There are many ways you can incorporate this into your performance.
-You can use your gesture to help you create a physicality for your character through movement, posture or naturalistic gesture.
+You can use your gesture to help you create a physicality for your character through movement, posture, or naturalistic gesture.
 You can also use it before you go on stage to help you psychologically connect to your character and their essence.
-Beyond that, you can even use different parts of the sequence on stage as gestures or movements in order to connect with those specific elements of your character.

 You now have the tool of Michael Chekhov’s Psychological Gesture in your toolbox!
 Feel free to explore it and see what you find in it.
 Make sure to be curious and play around – the most important thing when approaching any new acting tool.
-I hope you find this a useful skill and that it helps you build compelling characters and performances.

 If you want to read more about Michael Chekhov and his work, go and read his book “To The Actor: On The Technique Of Acting” here.